The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 |At-fault accident (damage > $1,000)||$772||$4,487|

-Insurance companies use a driver's age as an estimator of risk, assigning rates accordingly.
-An insurance policy is typically priciest for teens — due to their inexperience — and more affordable for middle-aged drivers.
-Because every insurance company evaluates ages differently, it's wise to compare rates and find a suitable policy.
+Car insurance companies rely on a driver's age to estimate risk, assigning rates accordingly.
+A car insurance policy is commonly more expensive for drivers younger than 25 — thanks to their inexperience — and most affordable for middle-aged drivers.
+Since every insurance company evaluates age brackets in a different way, it's wise to compare rates and find a suitable policy.

-Finances aside, there are myriad pros and cons of both Erie and Infinity, including the insurers' discount programs, add-ons, customer satisfaction ratings, and financial stability.
+Affordability aside, there are myriad pros and cons of both Erie and Infinity, including their discounts, perks, customer satisfaction ratings, and financial stability.
 Dive into the data before making your decision.

 |Anti-Lock Brake System|